MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/app-icon-construction.md

 | Start Menu Pinned apps, Search results                    | 32px | 40px | 48px | 64px | 80px | 96px | 256px |

 > [!NOTE]
 > Apps should have, at the bare minimum: 16x16, 24x24, 32x32, 48x48, and 256x256.
-This covers the most common icon sizes, and by providing a 256px icon, ensures Windows should only ever scale your icon down; never up.
+This covers the most common icon sizes, and by providing a 256px icon, ensures Windows should only ever scale your icon down, never up.

 ## Icon scaling